 Enjoy a fabulous week cruising through Southeast Alaska, immersed in splendid scenery where wildlife abounds.
-We invite you to join guide Peg Abbott as we take in this stunning Alaska cruise.
+We invite you to join expert ship naturalists and our guide, Peg Abbott, as we take in this stunning Alaska cruise.

-- Experience Alaska’s rich feeling of nature in abundance on long summer days, perfect for exploring
+- Experience Alaska’s rich abundance on long summer days, perfect for exploring

 - Embark on a tour of Glacier Bay National Park guided by a National Park ranger; search for both Marbled and Kittlitz Murrelets, other wildlife and watch ice calving into the water